genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 ### Fields functionality
 Common functionality like table aliasing, field aliasing/prefixing, field formatting, and derived fields is available within view definitions in order to reduce code duplication.

-### Entity input for derived fields
+### Derived fields
-It is possible to specify field inputs for derived fields as well as being able to  specify a single entity as input.
-This has a number of advantages:
+Derived fields allow the developer to compute the results of a field.

+It is possible to specify inputs to this calculation with field inputs or entity.
+Entity input have the advantage that:-

 1. When a derived field has multiple inputs from a single table, only one input is required.

 2. Non-null fields on the entity will be non-null

+### Derived fields withEntity
 Syntax:
 ```kotlin
 derivedField("{field name}", FIELD_TYPE) {